What is a spoofing attack?

 What is email spoofing?

-When an email looks like it’s from a business or promotion, but actually comes from a fraudster, it’s called spoofing.
+When an email looks like it’s from a trusted sender but it’s actually sent by a fraudster, it’s called spoofing.

-Hint: Hover over links in an email to see where they are going to take you before you click.
-The email may also come with an attachment which is malware or a virus.
+- Before clicking, hover over links in an email to see where they are going to take you